Loading…

 How will my application be assessed?

-Your application will be assessed by our Trustees to determine whether it is aligned with the fund’s objectives.
+Your application will be assessed by our Trustees in line with our grant making policy (see below) to determine whether it is aligned with the fund’s objectives listed above, and based on the following criteria.

-• Does your project operate in a priority location within London boroughs experiencing high rates of child poverty?
+Project location: The project should operate in a priority location within London boroughs experiencing high rates of child poverty.

 When will I find out if I have been successful?